 Those potatoes that we love so much?
 They were not growing in Plymouth in 1621, nor were they a part of the English or Wampanoag diet.

 Pumpkin pie?
 Nope.
 The first record we find of pumpkin pie comes years later.
 Plus, as a struggling community, there would have been little to no sugar or butter (not to mention flour) to make such desserts.
-Pumpkin was probably served, but it was likely made into a type of custard.
+Pumpkin was probably served, but they likely made it into a type of custard.

-Every year as we celebrate Thanksgiving, we’re carrying on a tradition that has been happening since the first one in 1621.
+Every year as we celebrate Thanksgiving, we’re carrying on a tradition that has been happening since 1621.

-In fact, we did not come together as a nation to celebrate Thanksgiving until George Washington proclaimed a national Thanksgiving in 1777.
-However, not every president felt so strongly, so the national proclamations ended in the early 1800s.
+We actually didn’t come together as a nation to celebrate Thanksgiving until George Washington proclaimed a national Thanksgiving in 1777.
+Not every president felt so strongly about observing the event, so this ended in the early 1800s.

-States and territories continued with their own traditions, but America was not celebrating Thanksgiving as a nation.
+While states and territories continued with their own traditions, the country was not celebrating Thanksgiving as a nation.

-- Who was Sarah Josepha Hale and what is her connection to Thanksgiving?
+- Who was Sarah Josepha Hale and what was her connection to Thanksgiving?

-- What was Franklin Roosevelt’s role in Thanksgiving?
+- What was Franklin Roosevelt’s role in the Thanksgiving holiday?

 - Why do Canada and America celebrate Thanksgiving on different days?